Session 1: May 20 – July 2, 2024

 Participate in the NYU experience online this summer with one of our intensive summer courses open to visiting students of all levels.

 The online application will be available in February 2023.
 More information regarding admissions is available here.

 Session 2: Wednesday, July 3 – Thursday, August 15, 2024

 A: High school sophomores and juniors are eligible to apply to precollege classes.
 Occasionally, advanced students can enroll in an undergraduate course with permission.
 Email firstname.lastname@example.org to learn more.

 Current high school seniors who will graduate prior to the start of a session will apply to courses here.
 For more details scroll down to the “College” section of this page for information that applies to you.

 A: Yes!
 NYU Precollege has great opportunities for international students.
-Before applying, be sure to read through the requirements for international students.
+International students are required to provide proof of English language proficiency as part of their application.
+You’ll find information about language and visa requirements here, but if you have questions, contact University Programs at email@example.com.
 Most Journalism courses are writing intensive, so your written English should be very strong.

 Most of your questions and much other information can be found here.

 Please note: There are no prerequisites for summer courses for visiting students.
-If you are interested in taking one of the Inquiry or Beat courses (all in Session 1), please email email@example.com about assessing your previous journalism experience and whether the prerequisite noted in Albert can be waived.
-If you encounter problems when registering, contact Don Starr at firstname.lastname@example.org.
-View the following graphic to see how to register for courses via Albert:
+If you are interested in taking one of the Inquiry or Beat courses (all in Session 1), please email firstname.lastname@example.org about assessing your previous journalism experience and whether the prerequisite noted in Albert can be waived.
+You will find information on how to register via Albert here.
+If you encounter problems when registering, contact Don Starr at email@example.com.

 A: NYU and visiting students are eligible to enroll.
 You do not need to be a student at another institution to be eligible.
 Click here for full details.